 - Provides inventors 15 years of protection from the date of issuance

-This is the last of the major types of patents available here in the US.
+Plant patents are the last of the major types of patents available here in the US.
 Plant patents protect unique, non-obvious, asexually reproducible plant species.
 This means (just like utility and design patents) that the plant must be NEW, and the whole “asexually reproducible” part just means that it can be repeated and is akin to a lab-generated/human-created plant that does not rely on nature to grow.

 The term “genetically modified” often means that there was human innovation behind the plant species and there was likely a plant patent or at very least a plant eligible for patenting behind it.